 Some parents are so helpless that they take it to the extreme of using a hair cut as a shaming tool.
-Here is a video of a dad who was so angry at his son’s grades and the fact that his son lost a $700 iPad that he gave him a bad hair cut as humiliation.
+Here is a video of a dad giving his son an “old man” haircut to humiliate him for not listening to his mom and dad.

 Don’t you think kids would get better grades if they could?
-Don’t you think kids would care for their laptops/iPads if they could?
+Don’t you think kids would take their parents’ advice if they could?

 Disciplining kids through humiliation does exactly the opposite of what parents want it to do.
 Instead of focusing on the bad behavior (not that all of it is necessarily bad behavior), the focus becomes the weak parenting.
 Children learn avoidance in order to stay away from punishment.

 Most parents who use this child shaming strategy convince themselves that it worked.
 It doesn’t.
 As a teacher, when I work with these kids, they become lifeless and lose motivation to do things.
 If their “bad” behavior was a result of anger or disrespect, then now they have even more resentment, anger and disrespect towards the parent.

 An eye for an eye will make the whole world blind